 • Blockages: These are often caused by the accumulation of grease, waste, or foreign objects.
 Blockages can restrict the flow of wastewater, leading to backups and potential overflows.

 • Leaks: Cracks or holes in the pipes can allow wastewater to escape, which may result in soil contamination and structural damage to nearby foundations.
+Leak testing can be used to identify these cracks or holes, ensuring timely repairs.
+Various non-destructive testing methods, such as video inspection and others, can be used to identify these issues.

 • Root Intrusion: Tree roots seeking moisture can invade sewer lines.
 As roots grow and expand, they can cause blockages or physical damage to the pipes.